Josebaseba/pokemap-node/README.md

 I'm working with node 6, but it should work with node 4 too.

-Now get your API keys in sendGrid and in Mapbox, in this last one, check your map and customize it.
+Now get your API keys in sendGrid and in Carto, in this last one, check your map and customize it.

 Now you need to create a local.js file inside the /config folder, and it should look like this: